 Scotsys has become the second Apple reseller to go down in the last month after it called in administrators PricewaterhouseCoopers (PWC).
-The Lanarkshire-based firm, which also resold HP and Microsoft, was founded in 2002 but saw its financial results head south more recently.
-A spokeswoman at PWC
+The Lanark shire-based firm, which also resold HP and Microsoft, was founded in 2002 but saw its financial results head south more recently.

 The time crunch on developing and adopting certified electronic health record systems concerns health IT professionals, who have tight meaningful use deadlines to meet.